security-notes/infobyte-faraday-wiki/Faraday-Plugin.md

-#Only in QT3 UI
-Using our plugin you can do different actions in the command line of QT3 , for example
+Using our plugin you can do different actions in the command line , for example

 ```
 $ cd $faraday/bin/